rutgerkok/BlockLocker/README.md

 Not yet implemented, planned for first release:

 * Automatically closing doors.
-* Allow the admin to change which blocks can be protected.
 * Add `/blocklocker reload` command.
 * Ultra-simple API for third-party plugins, this API will be supported forever.
 * Send message to player when a chest is placed that the chest can be protected.